liangjiandeng/HyperPanCollection/README.md

 # Reference

-If use these datasets, please cite the related paper:
+If use these datasets, please cite the following related papers:

 ```bibtex
 @ARTICLE{zhuo2022jstars,